 The main characteristics and results of the synthesis paper are summarised in Table 2.
-Detailed results on this synthesis study are reported in the summary reports \rightarrow .
+Summaries of the metaanalyses provide fuller information about the results reported in each synthesis paper, in particular about the modulation of effects by factors related to soil, climate and management practices.